chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 #### This Project is build on  May 19 2018 for trouble in Github I need to pushing agains today
 #### Sorry for the Users and Followers

+#### Latest Update 13 Jan 2020: Update Command Line EFI Mounter.app
-#### Latest Update 11 Jan 2020: Build final package with Productbuild Update Clover r5103, Add Gatekeeper, correction typo, Correction Create Install Media HP Laptop (package Clover)
+- Update 11 Jan 2020: Build final package with Productbuild Update Clover r5103, Add Gatekeeper, correction typo, Correction Create Install Media HP Laptop (package Clover)
 - New video english 12 JAN 2020
 ----------------------------------------------------------------------------